Isotonic regression model.

 Read more in the User Guide.

-The string value “auto” determines whether y should increase or decrease based on the Spearman correlation estimate’s sign.
+Determines whether the predictions should be constrained to increase or decrease with X. ‘auto’ will decide based on the Spearman correlation estimate’s sign.

 Maximum value of input array X_ for right bound.